-Employment laws are important in eliminating conflicts between employees and employers.
+Employment laws are also important in eliminating conflicts between employees and employers.
 For employees, knowing their rights and responsibilities may lessen the risk of unfair treatment by their employers.
 Likewise, employers who practice and are familiar with their duties can manage more efficiently.

 Compliance with employment rules also is financially favourable to both parties.
 Compliant employers can avoid fines from not following the rules, as well as possible lawsuits.
 Equally, observance to employment laws means that employees are properly paid for the job they do.